Where does Green Generation™ come from?

-Michigan-based wind power provides approximately 75% of the energy for the green generationsm program.
+Michigan-based wind power provides approximately 75% of the energy for the Green Generation program.

 Did you know?

-- A wind turbine blade can be as long as a football field.
+- A wind turbine (blade and tower) can be as tall as a football field is long (over 300 feet)

-Michigan-based landfill gas provides approximately 25% of the energy for the green generationsm program.
+Michigan-based landfill gas provides approximately 25% of the energy for the Green Generation program.

 Did you know?